 PROPOSED SCHEDULE

-The RPC submits the following schedule for NPA 236/250/604/672/778 relief based on the recommendations contained in this PROC and the current PED of May 2026.
+The RPC submits the following schedule for NPA 236/250/604/672/778 relief based on the recommendations contained in this PD and the current PED of May 2026.
 The RPC will monitor the PED, and if it changes significantly in the future, the RPC will assess the situation and, if necessary, submit recommendations including a revised schedule to the CRTC for consideration and approval.

 RELIEF IMPLEMENTATION SCHEDULE

-For an Overlay of new NPA 257 over NPA 236/250/604/672/778
+For a Distributed Overlay of new NPA 257 over NPA 236/250/604/672/778

 [Insert Proposed schedule from Excel worksheet]